Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 Fills the MAC address into the array `mac` and returns the pointer to that array.

 Some Ethernet libraries have it as `MACAddress`.

+WiFi libraries by Arduino return the MAC address in reversed byte ordering.
+It is an error.
+Ethernet library has it right.

 ## Join the network